Pages and Posts in WordPress not only include content but also information and settings about the post or page itself.

-- Page/Post Title
+- Title of your page/post

-- Author of the post/page
+- Author of your post or page

-- Page/Post Status (e.g. Draft, Published, etc.)
+- Page/Post Status (e.g. Draft, Pending Review, Published, etc.)

 - Page/Post Privacy Settings (e.g. Private)